EmiyaSyahriel/CrossLauncher/README.md

 The launcher is still fairly usable on Phones.
 Just with a bit struggle if you have a lot of apps to navigate.

+**You must've known that there is non-touch screen Android devices.
+Do not go toxic with your stupidity!**

 ## Usage
 | Function          | Keyboard | DualShock | Xbox     | Touch            |
 |-------------------|----------|-----------|----------|------------------|